datacarpentry/astronomy-python/_episodes/03-motion.md

 We can use `getsize` to confirm that the file exists and check the size.
 `getsize` returns a value in bytes.
-For the size files we're looking at, it will be useful to view their size in MegaBytes (MB), so we'll divide by 1024*1024.
+For the size files we're looking at, it will be useful to view their size in MegaBytes (MB), so we will divide by 1024*1024.

 ~~~
 from os.path import getsize